 Jean & Joan Fund Recovery and Education Center

-Located at the Tunnell Cancer Center, the Jean & Joan New Reflection and Education Center provides a wide range of information as well as physical and emotional recovery services for breast cancer patients.
+Located at Beebe's Tunnell Cancer Center at the Rehoboth Beach Health Campus, the Jean & Joan New Reflection and Education Center provides a wide range of information as well as physical and emotional recovery services for breast cancer patients.
 Image recovery is a key goal of the education center, which offers wig and prosthesis fitting, lymphedema products, facts about medications and chemotherapy, as well as information on support groups and outreach services.

 Beebe's Cancer Support Groups and Programs

-The Wellness Community, Delaware, a support organization for cancer patients and their families, has located its local office above the cancer center.
+The Cancer Support Community, Delaware: (302) 645-9150, or online at www.cancersupportdelaware.org.
+CSC-DE is a support organization for cancer patients and their families, has located its local office above the cancer center.
 Its free programs are facilitated by licensed and experienced psychotherapists.
-Staff members of The Wellness Community and the cancer center work together to engage patients in these programs.
-You can reach The Wellness Community at (302) 645-9150, or online at www.wellnessdelaware.org.

-Delaware Breast Cancer Coalition, another local support services and education provider, can be reached at (302) 644-6844 or online at www.debreastcancer.org.
-Among its services is the Peer Mentor Support Program, which provides free one-on-one support and education to newly diagnosed breast cancer patients.
+Delaware Breast Cancer Coalition: www.debreastcancer.org.
+Among its services is the Peer Mentor Support Program, which provides free one-on-one support and education to breast cancer patients.